 The City government participates extensively in New Yorkers' daily lives.
-It has built and maintains a vast network of roads, bridges, parks, public buildings, and other public facilities.
-The City and its agencies provide essential urban services, such as police protection, firefighting, sanitation operations, education through public schools and colleges, and health care through public hospitals.
+It has built and maintains a vast network of roads, bridges, parks, public buildings and other public facilities.
+The City and its agencies provide essential urban services, such as firefighting, sanitation operations, education through public schools and colleges, and police protection.
 The City also employs over 300,000 people.
-This provision of facilities, services, and employment (far beyond what any private entity would undertake) exposes the City to wide tort liability.
+This provision of facilities, services, and employment - far beyond what any private entity would undertake - exposes the City to wide tort liability.

-The Tort Division is the Law Department's largest.
-It employs over 200 lawyers and almost as many support staff.
-The Division represents the City and its Department of Education in all tort claims, and the Health and Hospitals Corporation in all tort claims, except medical malpractice actions.
-It handles an enormous caseload - over 7,000 new suits each year, with another 18,000 pending - through vigorous investigation, zealous defense before State and federal courts, and, when appropriate, settlement.
+The Tort Division is the Law Department's largest division.
+It employs approximately 300 lawyers and 200 support professionals.
+The Division represents the City, its agencies and employees who are acting in the scope of their work, in all tort claims in State court.
+It handles an enormous caseload - over 7,000 new suits each year, with another 24,000 pending - through vigorous investigation, zealous defense and, when appropriate, settlement or trial.

 The Division maintains local offices in all five boroughs.
 The Division is made up of the following units: Borough Units (including General Pre-Trial, Vertical, and Trial groups), the Special State Law Enforcement Defense Unit, the Special Litigation Unit, the Toxic and Mass Tort Unit, the Early Intervention Unit, and the Risk Management Unit.
 Recent law school graduates typically start their career in the Tort Division in either a Borough General Pre-Trial Unit, the Special State Law Enforcement Defense Unit (its Task-Oriented-Management Group) or, less frequently, one of the Borough Vertical Units.